solidfire/solidfire-cli/README.md

 --faulttypes

-Determines the types of faults returned: current: List active, unresolved faults.resolved: List faults that were previously detected and resolved.all: (Default) List both current and resolved faults.
+Determines the types of faults returned: current: List active, unresolved faults. resolved: List faults that were previously detected and resolved. all: (Default) List both current and resolved faults.
 You can see the fault status in the 'resolved' field of the Cluster Fault object.

 #### listadmins ####
 Command: